Skip to main content

 What to Include in Your Privacy Policy (Canada)

-Types of Personal Information Collected — A comprehensive list of the categories of personal information collected: directly provided information (name, email, phone, payment details), automatically collected information (IP address, browser type, cookies, device identifiers), and information from third parties (social media profiles, analytics providers).
+Types of Personal Information Collected — A thorough list of the categories of personal information collected: directly provided information (name, email, phone, payment details), automatically collected information (IP address, browser type, cookies, device identifiers), and information from third parties (social media profiles, analytics providers).
 PIPEDA Principle 4.4 requires that collection be limited to what is necessary for the identified purposes.

 Purposes of Collection and Use — A clear statement of why personal information is collected, tied to specific business purposes: processing transactions, providing customer support, sending marketing communications, improving services, complying with legal obligations, or preventing fraud.
 Each purpose must be identified before or at the time of collection under PIPEDA Principle 4.2.